 Ingredients

-3-4 pound pork shoulder roast (bone in or out, cooking times are shown for each below)
+3-4 pound pork shoulder roast (you can use bone in pork shoulder or boneless pork shoulder, cooking times are shown for each below)

 3-5 potatoes, depending on size, chopped